Delta 8 THC survived a lengthy legal battle in Kentucky. What’s the legal status of delta 8 in the Bluegrass State?

 Be Sure To Check Out:

 Absolutely!
-Delta-8 friendly states can order D8 online legally.
+Delta-8 friendly states, including Kentucky, permit ordering D8 online legally.

 No, 14 states banned this hemp derivative, including Alaska, Arizona, Arkansas, Colorado, Delaware, Idaho, Iowa, Mississippi, Montana, Kentucky, Rhode Island, Utah, Vermont, and Washington.